material-motion/material-motion/overview.md

 - What if we couldn't use a laptop to create our software?
 - What if we couldn't use MVC to structure our applications?
-- How would we design an application that was always reactive?
+- How would we design an application that never became "inactive"?